MaikDulle/MaikDulle.github.io/_posts/2022-03-29-Twitter-data-with-Twitter-API.md

 ## Create a Twitter App and generate necessary keys and tokens

-In order to create an app, you need to log in to Twitter Developer Account and click on "+add app".
+In order to create an app, you need to log in to Twitter Developer Account and click on "+Add App".

 ![Create Twitter App](/img/posts/Twitter-API-collection/Create Twitter App.JPG)<!-- -->